 Enabling agility and change at the ground level is exactly why we founded Theatro eight years ago.
 Our mission is making the life of a frontline employee a richer experience with knowledge sharing, kudos, peer support, information in-the-ear at the right time/place, plus analytics assuring recognition for productivity and behavioral compliance.
 These founding objectives are exactly the same elements used for rapidly adopting new ways of doing business and driving customer satisfaction in constantly evolving environments.
 It all starts with heads up, hands free, always-on messaging in the ear.

 Using a computer-mediated, in-ear engagement system facilitates concise communication between individuals, groups, departments, districts, regions, and headquarters; effectively creating chain of stores-without-walls and a mobile management platform for constant verbal reminders, integration with external systems, and detailed analytics of adopted actions for measuring the change.
 This practical in-ear technology enables the real objective of creating the future state once the organization can embrace change and react with agility to surprises.
-It’s been said that we’ve adopted 3 years’ worth of innovation in mere months and there doesn’t seem to be any end in sight.
+It’s been said that we’ve adopted 3 years’ worth of innovation in the last 6 months and there doesn’t seem to be any end in sight.
 Is your team ready for that future?